ljs2000/POJ/README.md

 # POJ
 Principals of Java Programming Repository
+Created by Lucas Serafin for Everyone in Mr. Kirkorians First Period POJ Class

 # HOW THIS WORKS
 1.)
 Upload your entire workspace to the root directory of this Github repository.